 Fill in the blanks as follows:

-VENDOR ID #: Determined by either looking up the number in Oracle/PeopleSoft.
+VENDOR ID (SUPPLIER ID) #: Determined by either looking up the number in Oracle/PeopleSoft.
 If the supplier is new and/or not currently set up as a supplier in the system, please fax (231-6194) or email (NDSU.Accounting.VendorAP@ndsu.edu ) the Accounting Office both the invoice and an IRS form W-9 or W-8, and a Supplier ID # will be created for the company you are paying.
 If emailing the information for setup, please put the name of the supplier in the subject line of the email.
 The Accounting Office will then fax the new Vendor ID # back to you for minimal delay in paying the invoice.

 All remit address changes or supplier name changes will need to be either faxed or emailed to the Accounting Office.
 For accounts payable purposes, the remit address is the most important address as this is where the accounts payable checks or direct deposit stub is mailed.

 FUNDING: Oracle/PeopleSoft chartfields used to charge the expense (Account-Fund-Dept-Program-Project #s).

 APPROVED-DATE: The Accounting Office requires a minimum of two signatures on the invoice; one authorizing payment approval and one indicating who has entered the invoice information into the system.
 The individual approving the payment should sign his/her initials on this line with the date.

 ENTERED-DATE: The Accounting Office requires a minimum of two signatures on the invoice; one authorizing payment approval and one indicating who has entered the invoice information into the system.
 Once the invoice has been entered into the system, the individual who enters the information should sign his/her initials on this line with the date.